 When you visit Arches National Park you’ll see a stunning landscape filled with arches (of course), balanced rocks, fins, and other unique rock formations.

-For this guide to spend three days in Arches, we recommend getting up early to see and photograph the sunrise, explore the scenic drive and day hikes, photograph the sunset, and do some stargazing at night!
+For this Arches National Park Itinerary to spend three days in the park, we recommend getting up early to see and photograph the sunrise, explore the scenic drive and day hikes, photograph the sunset, and do some stargazing at night!

 If you’re short on time, we’ve got two more itineraries you might find helpful: